harivarsha1100-ctrl/QuickQuiz-AI/README.md

 ## Contact & credits

-Built with ❤️ by the Smart AI MCQ Team.
+Built with ❤️ by the SmartQGen Team.
 ---